 When a fabulously wealthy person walks down the street, it’s pretty common to see cameras following them to obsessively document the minutia of their lives.
 When a destitute person walks down the street, it’s pretty common for people to pretend they do not see anyone at all.

 I think people do this because wealth is so aspirational.
 Subconsciously (or consciously) we think “I could be in that rich guy’s shoes one day.”
 So we study him, admire him, make him famous.
 We even vote with his interests in mind—that’s how deeply we want to become like him.

 And girl, can I just tell you?
 You won’t.
 The same thought, applied to the other guy, is so much nearer to the average person’s realm of possibility: “I could be in that poor guy’s shoes one day.”
 So many Americans live exactly one bad turn away from financial ruin.
 And really, what does a fabulously wealthy person gain from your respect?

 Come to think of it: what does a poor person?

 “Poor people are poor because they don’t have enough money.
 And we are too busy blaming them to ask the obvious question: WHY?”

 “Sometimes there’s not enough food for me and the kids, so I’d let the kids eat.
 Sometimes I’d get so hungry I couldn’t fall asleep.
 When you’re that hungry, your body just wants to stay awake so it can go out and look for food.
 But I had to work the next day.
-So I’d set a bag of flour by my bed and eat spoonfuls of flour, to try to quiet the hunger enough to get to sleep at night.”
+So I’d set a bag of flour by my bed.
+And if it got really bad, I’d eat spoonfuls of flour to try to quiet the hunger enough to get to sleep at night.”

 If that woman sounds lazy—or selfish, or stupid, or parasitical, or profligate, or any of the other nasty judgmental words we use to describe the poor—then I have lost all understanding of what those words mean.